 A. POWERS: The Executive Committee shall act through the President and on behalf of the Board of Directors to conduct the business of the State Chapter between meetings of the Board of Directors.

-(1) The submission to members of the NWTF of any action requiring members’ approval under state of federal nonprofit corporation laws;
+(1) The submission to members of the NWTF of any action requiring member’s approval under state or federal nonprofit corporation laws;

 (2) The filling of vacancies and otherwise electing officers or members of the Board of Directors;